-Oil, particularly some petroleum-based oils, deteriorate quite fast, above ~250°F. Some might say the accelerated deterioration starts around 230°F. Most part-synthetics are better, and good quality part-synthetics, such as Golden Spectro 4, 20W50, are quite good.
+Oil, particularly some petroleum-based oils, deteriorate quite fast above ~250°F. Some might say the accelerated deterioration starts around 230°F. Most part-synthetics are better, and good quality part-synthetics, such as Golden Spectro 4, 20W50, are quite good.
 The hottest area for oil is not inside the main engine case, but around the valve stems in the heads.
-Thus, oil is heated quite high, briefly, as it passes those areas .....but the bulk of the oil is not going to reach such high temperatures.
+Thus, oil is heated quite high, but briefly, as it passes those areas .....and the bulk of the oil is not going to reach such high temperatures.
 Dino oil that reaches towards 300°F is deteriorating rapidly.
 Because most of the engine is much cooler than around the exhaust valve stems and cylinder head in general, the bulk of the oil deteriorates slowly over many miles; and, oil changes bring fresh oil, with fresh oil additives.

 Oils do not need to be changed too often ....but do need to be changed.
 When the change should be done will depends on the conditions of use of the motorcycle.
 This has been talked about, and argued about, forever.
 Changing oil too often is also not the best thing, and few know anything about that ....the information, from SAE no less, & is in my oil articles: https://bmwmotorcycletech.info/Oil.htm.

 If you wish to learn about how oil really works, how it really lubricates, read this: